In this article:

 The salty taste can be accompanied by bitterness, sourness, or acidity.
 (1) The taste can also be described as metallic.

-Three to five tiny projections enter this pore from each taste cell in the taste bud.
-The projections are believed to be stimulated by substances that are ingested.
+- Three to five tiny projections enter this pore from each taste cell in the taste bud and are known to be stimulated by substances that are ingested.

 A salty taste in the mouth can be due to several causes: